 Customer service management examples

-To illustrate the importance of customer service management, it’s instructive to look at a couple of examples of how it might work in practice.
+To illustrate the importance of effective customer service management, it’s instructive to look at a couple of examples of how it might work in practice.

 Let’s say you run a retail outlet that has both an online presence and physical stores.
 It would make sense to unify the customer experience between the two.
 For instance, by offering a mobile app to check in-store inventory and reserve items for picking up later from the customer’s preferred location.